 Six Flags has been designated as a Certified Autism Center (CAC) from the International Board of Credentialing and Continuing Education Standards (IBCCES).
-We are excited to enhance our level of service and our team members are currently undergoing the certification process.
-We will be ready to welcome you as a Certified Autism Center in early spring.
-We will continue to update this page as more information is available.
+We are excited to enhance our level of service.
+Please note that Individual Accessibility Card are not available at Six Flags Hurricane Harbor Arlington.

-This Six Flags Guest Safety and Accessibility Guide includes important information to assist Guests with planning their visit to the park and enjoy its various attractions, rides, services and amenities.
+This Six Flags Water Park Guide includes important information to assist Guests with planning their visit to the park and enjoy its various attractions, rides, services and amenities.
 In this Guide, Guests will find specific information for individuals with disabilities along with general policies and guidelines.

 We work closely with the manufacturer of each of our rides and our policies incorporate the manufacturers’ guidelines as well as the requirements of the Americans With Disabilities Act.
 We hope that this Guide will help Guests make the best choices to ensure a safe, comfortable and convenient experience at the park.
 If, at any time, Guests need additional assistance or a further explanation of our policies and guidelines, they should feel free to ask any Six Flags Team Member.